 Now, for the bad news

 People who suffer from hypertension (high blood pressure) should not use Lobelia.
 Also, pregnant and nursing women, due to Lobelia’s chemical similarity to nicotine; which means people who are sensitive to nicotine should also avoid Lobelia.
-Lobelia should not be used in “nervous prostration”, shock, paralysis, or poisoning with a depressing substance due to lobeline’s (an alkaloid in Lobelia) depressant effect on preganaglionic nicotine receptors.
+Lobelia should not be used in “nervous prostration”, shock, paralysis, or poisoning with a depressing substance due to lobeline’s (an alkaloid in Lobelia) depressant effect on preganglionic nicotine receptors.

 If you have a history of irregular heartbeat, which I have, you should not use high doses of Lobelia, as it can relax the heart muscle – this means no “Lobelia puke” therapy.
-If you suffer from dyspnea from enlarged or fatty heart, and/or valvular incompetence of the heart, you should avoid Lobelia altogether.
-Furthermore it should not be employed as an emetic in the very young or elderly, due to the depressant effect of lobeline.
+If you suffer from dyspnea from an enlarged or fatty heart, and/or valvular incompetence of the heart, you should avoid Lobelia altogether.
+Furthermore, it should not be employed as an emetic in the very young or elderly, due to the depressant effect of lobeline.